ouchbros168/Staff-Management/README.md

 To run the project:

 1. Set up the backend API using ASP.NET Core 6.0.
-2. Set up the frontend using Angular.
+2. Set up the frontend using Angular 17.3.6.
-3. Ensure that the Microsoft SQL Server database is configured correctly with the `Staff` table schema.
+3. Ensure that the Microsoft SQL Server database is configured correctly with the `staff` table schema.

 ## Contributors